-The financial statements are general purpose financial statements that have been prepared in accordance with the Australian Accounting Standards (AASBs) adopted by the Australian Accounting Standards Board (AASB) and the Australian Charities and Not-for-profits Commission Act 2012.
-The financial statements comply with International Financial Reporting Standards (IFRSs) adopted by the International Accounting Standards Board (IASB).
+As a not-for-profit entity, the Company has elected to prepare Tier 2 general purpose financial statements in accordance with Australian Accounting Standards - Reduced Disclosure Requirements adopted by the Australian Accounting Standards Board and the Australian Charities and Not-for-profits Commission Act 2012.

-The financial statements were authorised for issue by the Board of Directors on 21 October 2016.
+The financial statements were authorised for issue by the Board of Directors on 20 October 2017.